 - Allow at least six to eight weeks for a contract to be fully processed.
-A contract must be signed by the third-party before it can be submitted for a GW signature. - The contract process must be completed before advertising an event. - Student organization representatives are not permitted to sign contracts as they are not legal representatives of the University. - There is no pre-payment of contracts for services (i.e. no deposits).
-Payment will be initiated upon completion unless otherwise stipulated in the contract.
+A contract must be signed by the vendor or performer before it can be submitted for a GW signature. - The contract process must be completed before advertising an event. - Student organization representatives are not permitted to sign contracts as they are not legal representatives of the University. - There is no pre-payment of contracts for services (i.e. no deposits).
+Payment will be initiated upon completion of the event unless otherwise stipulated in the contract.
 The University's standard payment terms are NET 30 (30 days from invoice date), however, other terms may be negotiated by the University.
-There are no cash payments and payment cannot be made to a personal Venmo/CashApp/Paypal account. - Most vendors will need to register in GW iSupply to receive payment.
-Speakers may be paid by an honorarium (requires "paper" form and W-9) if the fee is no more than \$2,000 and they are being paid as an individual, not a business. - Payment on a contract cannot be made without an Engage purchase request.
+There are no cash payments and payment cannot be made to a personal Venmo or CashApp account. - Beginning in the fall of 2023, Orgs can now make payments using PayPal upon receipt of a detailed invoice either from the PayPal app or email and saved to Engage. - Vendors are strongly encouraged to register in GW iSupply to receive payment.
+Speakers may be paid by an honorarium (requires this form and W-9) if the fee is no more than \$2,000 and they are being paid as an individual, not a business. - Payment on a contract can only be made as an Engage purchase request.
 Check payment on a contract can take six to eight weeks from the event date.
 Credit card payments can be remitted within one to two days following the event.